Last published 20 Dec 2017

 - applying undercoats.

-Tenants will not be granted approval to undertake major internal painting – this can only be undertaken by FACS contractors.
+Tenants will not be granted approval to undertake major internal painting – this can only be undertaken by DCJ contractors.

 Minor internal painting (decorative coat)